-Yousif, S. R., Keil, F. C. (Under review).
+Yousif, S. R., Keil, F. C. (In press).
 The shape of space: Evidence for spontaneous but flexible use of polar coordinates in visuospatial representations.
+Psychological Science.

 Yousif, S. R., Chen, Y-C., and Scholl, B. J. (2020).
 Systematic angular biases in the representation of visual space.
 Attention, Perception, & Psychophysics, 82, 3124-3143. picture_as_pdf

 How do we remember and how do we see where things are?
 The answer may seem obvious, but in fact both behavior and perception exhibit large spatial distortions.